gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 - The value derived from IT, necessary resources, and potential risks in the process of building a mature relationship between the business and IT.

-- The different types of IT governance frameworks such as ITIL, NIST etc., including the benefits of each and how they work
+- The _different_ types of IT governance frameworks such as ITIL, NIST etc., including the benefits of each and how they work

-- COBIT 5 Implementation
+- COBIT 5 _Implementation_

   - Confirms holders’ ability to understand and apply the elements of COBIT 5 across an enterprise.
 These professionals have mastered the approach to implementing the "Governance of Enterprise Information Technology or (GEIT)" based on a continual improvement life cycle.

   - These professionals have demonstrated the understanding of how COBIT 5 should be tailored to suit an enterprise’s specific needs

+It can be possible to implement the NIST CSF Framework using COBIT 5:

-Showcases the holder’s understanding of the goals and content of the Cybersecurity Framework (CSF) and how to apply the seven Cybersecurity Framework implementation steps using COBIT.
-In order to obtain this credential, professionals must be able to show that they have successfully completed the COBIT 5 Foundation Exam.
+- Showcases the holder’s understanding of the goals and content of the _Cybersecurity Framework (CSF)_ and how to apply the seven Cybersecurity Framework implementation steps using COBIT

+- In order to obtain this credential, professionals must be able to show that they have successfully completed the COBIT 5 Foundation Exam.

 == IT Security Certification for people

-Why certification is important:
+Why _certification is important_:

-- Job Security
+- _Job Security_

   - 82% of organizations prefer hiring candidates with certifications.
 The right certification could signal to HR teams and hiring managers that you have the specific job-role skills they need

-- A possible obstacle that is encountered in the search for professional figures in the field of cybersecurity is that of not having the people who are able to evaluate and measure the skills that are needed, especially for those organizations that are starting to have to build their own staff because they do not still have one
+  - A possible _obstacle_ that is encountered in the search for professional figures in the field of cybersecurity is that of not having the _people_ who are able to evaluate and measure the skills that are needed

+    - especially for those organizations that are starting to have to _build_ their own staff because they do not still have one

-- In these cases, but not limited to, certification constitutes a credential that helps people to be recognized as competent by different employers and contexts
+- In these cases certification constitutes a credential that helps people to be recognized as competent by different employers and contexts

-  - But there are many certifications and different bodies and companies that issue them.
+  - But there are many _certifications_ and different _bodies_ and _companies_ that issue them.
 It is not always easy to find your way around in this world

-- The urgency to find experts who know how to defend data and IT technologies from possible cyber-attacks does not help and can lead to a poor consideration of real needs of the company
+- The _urgency_ to find experts who know how to defend data and IT technologies from possible cyber-attacks does not help and can lead to a poor consideration of real needs of the company

-  - On the one hand, therefore, organizations must clarify, based on the type of data processed, the type of technologies, the size, the people and all the other factors that we have mentioned so far, which (and how many) are the people to be included.
+  - On the one hand organizations must clarify, based on the type of data processed, the type of _technologies_, the size, the people, specifically _which (and how many)_ are the people to be included

-  - On the other hand, people themselves must build a path that possibly reflects their inclinations and passions, but also a coherent and realistic set of skills as close to demand as possible
+  - On the other hand, people themselves must build a path that possibly reflects their _inclinations_ and _passions_, but also a coherent and _realistic_ set of skills as close to demand as possible

-- Enterprise Security
+- _Enterprise Security_

   - Certifications provide confirmation of the skills needed to combat breaches and mitigate threats to the enterprise

   - 94% of cybersecurity practitioners believe their certs have better prepared them for their current role, allowing them to successfully protect their organization

-- Proven Ability
+- _Proven Ability_

-  - If you have a certification proving you've mastered a specific skill-set, both employers and your industry peers know that you've got what it takes
+  - If you have a certification proving you've mastered a specific skill-set, both _employers_ and your _industry_ peers know that you've got what it takes

-#pagebreak()

-- Personal Validation
+- _Personal Validation_

-  - Setting goals to learn new skills and pass a certification exam can be a challenging and rewarding internal experience.
+  - Setting goals to learn new skills and pass a certification exam can be a _challenging_ and _rewarding_ internal experience

-  - Proving to yourself that you can master skills and conquer the exam creates a sense of purpose and personal satisfaction.
+  - Proving to yourself that you can master skills and conquer the exam creates a sense of purpose and personal satisfaction

-  - In the following slides we’ll see many certifications for people among the most valued in the field

-#underline[CompTIA] is a vendor-neutral, independent source of information on a wide range of technology topics, including cybersecurity; education, training and certification of the global tech workforce; new and emerging technologies; legislation and policies affecting the industry and workforce data, development and trends.
+#underline[CompTIA] is a vendor-neutral, independent source of information on a wide range of technology topics, including cybersecurity; education/training, new and emerging technologies; legislation and policies affecting the industry and workforce data, development and trends.

 - It has four IT certification series that test different knowledge standards – from entry-level to expert.